heiklap/dawo/README.md

 - bat_loop :  Control flow structure samples.
 - learn_stream_sync : Examples of simple Streams.
 So. async stuff.

-### app files
+### dawo app library files
 - alpha : Structuring base classes.
-These two libraries do not depend other dawo files.
+No dependency downwards.
-- beta : Develop common properties, that other libraries should depend on.
+- beta : Develop common properties, that work on alpha rerources.
-- dawo.dart : main file, exports : dawo_src.dart.
-- dawo_app : DawoApp class, handles Missions and keeps out-put-buffers in Map.
-- dawo_src : File created by stagehand plugin app.
+- clay : is synonym for data.  -folder has static data class elements
+- corp-folder has corporate, affair, resolve and store classes.
+- corp/connector.dart Connecting  ( as #client's) app - mission - chore together,  mediating them.
+  Seeking deep, inner connections of objects.
+- dev : Classes and data, that help in developing this package.
+And history data.
+- fake : separate, irrational inspirational idea, that will have a great, bright future.
+- gear : dashboard-like stuff, global glb file, mill - loop and control flow coming,
-- mill : Plan: processing commands orderly, all they in row, by given priorities.
+  +  mill : Plan: processing commands orderly, all they in row, by given priorities.
-- rumba.dart : Rumba classes .dance method runs here dawo's control-flow (once)
-- shower.dart : presentations on console, mostly box-shaped. src/box_serve.dart makes it better!
-- tools : Helper tools, sleep, stamps, lists aso.Helper functions for cl (command line)and screen output.
+- hacker : not used in dawo-app, separate extra learning and study stuff.
 - mis/missions : Chunk of command-processing between app and chore.
 Caring Chores.
   Missions keep and process data ( #clay) of their favorite area.
 - mis/chore : Start of bigger "job" / "chore" for real-world-work.
 Imitating functionality
       of other, bigger, same kind of library.
 - mis/effort.dart : Human activities, chores sub, main user-activity and presentation.
 - mis/equipment.dart : Controlling material resources for Mission and Chore.
 - mis/camp : Scout class has connected objects stuff.

-- corp-folder has corporate, affair, resolve and store classes.
-- corp/connector.dart Connecting  ( as #client's) app - mission - chore together,  mediating them.
-  Seeking deep, inner connections of objects.

-- clay-folder has data
+- src : Folder and File created by stagehand plugin app.
+Hiding data from end-user.
+- tools : Helper tools, sleep, stamps, lists aso.Helper functions for cl (command line)and screen output. used via instance: tl.  that is really glorious and useful.
+- venue : output, show and box stuff.
+  + shower.dart : con-presentations, box-shaped. box_serve is command!
+  + shower / box_serve gives frames for box_shaped cl screen outputs.

+- dawo.dart : main package file, library dawo, that exports : dawo_src.dart.
+- dawo_app.dart  : DawoApp class, handles Missions and keeps out-put-buffers in Map.
+- dawo_src.dart : Back door or dead end, maybe a genius workshop?
+Some accumulated stuff.
+   Maybe looking for a different way to approach the package.
+- rumba.dart : Rumba classes .dance method runs here dawo's control-flow (once)

-- (? dawlib_coll : Resources.
+- (? coll_lib : Resources.
 Examples and hacking material of Dart collections.
 Missing / todo)

-- dawo_dev : Classes and data, that help in developing this package.
-- src/box_serve gives frames for box_shaped cl outputs.
-- src/glb keeps global variables.

 Creating Dawo variables in new file:

     // play with them in IDE: